 - ½ cup nuts, dried fruit, or other add-ins (optional)

-- Preheat your oven to 350ºF (175ºC) and grease a 9×5-inch loaf pan (you can alternately line it with parchment paper).
+- Preheat your oven to 350ºF and grease and flour a 9×5-inch loaf pan (you can alternately line it with parchment paper).

 - In a large mixing bowl, whisk together the milk beverage and flaxseed.

 - In a medium bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt.